ClickCease

 Because it makes it easy for your clients to order new services directly from their client portal space.
 Once they’re there, no tab switching will be required.

-By default, it comes in as an Order tab.
+By default, it comes in as a Storefront tab.
 However, as with every previous tab we’ve worked on, we can change it to anything else.

 For this one, we’ll rename it to Shop 🛒, and move it higher up on the sidebar.
 That way, our clients will be able to easily access our services and make future purchases.